A ground-breaking exhibition charting the rise of Reading’s role in the UK’s ‘Silicon Valley’ is set to open in March 2025.

 Digital Britain: The Road from Reading

-Our display has opened just ahead of the National Museum of Computing’s DEC anniversary exhibition at nearby Bletchley Park.
+Our community display was timed to coincide with the National Museum of Computing’s DEC anniversary exhibition at nearby Bletchley Park.

 Digital Britain: The Road from Reading takes a tour of the locations across the UK that - from humble origins in Reading – were to play such a vital part in establishing Britain as DEC’s most successful national operation; leading to it becoming the world’s second largest computer company, after IBM.